Smooth and creamy Instant Pot Berry Cheesecake (5g net carbs) is sugar-free and low-carb so it's the healthy dessert of your dreams.

 How to serve

-Once the low-carb cheesecake is finished cooking, it will need to sit the refrigerator overnight to completely firm and set before it is ready to eat.
+Once the low-carb cheesecake is finished cooking, it will need to sit in the refrigerator overnight to completely firm and set before it is ready to eat.

 Since everyone is at a different place in their sugar-free journey I suggest tasting the cheesecake filling and berry topping as you go.
 If you find it is not sweet enough add a little more sweetener until it is to your liking.